isaacbernat/presentations/optimise/final.md

 ... are not a hot topic anymore, but there are yet more still valid quotes in that paper surrounding the topic of code optimisation.

 ### 12% improvement on what?
 A specific routine?
 The whole system?
 Just so you see I am not a Knuth fanboy I added a quote on optimisation I disagree with.
 I think software engineering is special in that "waiting two years for a more powerful computer to become available" or more recently "scaling up on instances" might be seen as a legit improvement by many.
 Bigger and easier than 12% for sure...
-The full quote goes on that he wouldn't probably bother for such optimisations on one-time-jobs, but wouldn't deny them to prepare quality software.
+But the full quote goes on that he wouldn't probably bother for such optimisations on one-time-jobs (e.g. a script that will just be ran once), but wouldn't deny them to prepare quality software.
 On that second part I do agree :D

 A good article on the topic: http://www.joshbarczak.com/blog/?p=580